matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Rcpp_Tutorial.md

 		cat(myvar)
 		# prints "10" to the screen

   However, in C++, we would get an error message saying no such variable exists.

+		for(int i = 0; i < length; ++i){
+			double myvar = i;
+		}
+		Rcpp::Rcout << "myvar value: " << myvar << std::endl;

   This is because a varialbe assigned inside a loop (or any statment enclosed by {}) is not accessible outside of that scope.
 To access the variable we would need to create it outside of the loop, and then modify it in the loop, as in the following example:

 		double myvar = 0;
 		for(int i = 0; i < length; ++i){